autogluon/autogluon/docs/install-faq.rst

 * Does AutoGluon support ARM/M1 Mac?

   AutoGluon does not officially support ARM/M1 Mac.
-You can find more information, refer to https://github.com/awslabs/autogluon/issues/1242
+For more information, refer to https://github.com/awslabs/autogluon/issues/1242